This post may contain affiliate links, which means I can earn a commission if you click on the links and/or make a purchase. You can read more here.

 UPDATE: More Questions of the Day have been released!

-When all was said and done at the end of the school year, I had 7 weeks worth of Question of the Day activities to share with you.
+When all was said and done at the end of the school year, I had 7 weeks worth of Question of the Day activities to share with you (scroll to the bottom of this post to get them for free!).
 But then people started requesting more that they could purchase, so I got busy creating more!
 There are currently two more sets available now in my TpT store:

 Another option is to join the Seesaw Lover’s All-Access Club!
 You get access to both of these sets, plus all the other current and future Seesaw activities created by Little Playful Learners!
 Plus you get exclusive video tutorials for you, your students and their families.
 And there are no recurring monthly membership fees – pay once and get lifetime access!